 • If the buyer received discounts or bonuses;

-• If the item was subsequently returned.
+• If the item is subsequently returned.

 How is the financial result formed?

-All business transactions are reflected in this account on an accrual basis from the beginning of the reporting period.
+All business transactions are reflected on this account on an accrual basis from the beginning of the reporting period.
 The account balance is one-sided, in other words, if the value is obtained by debit, then this means that in a particular period the company suffered losses, if by credit, then it earned a profit.

-The size of the final financial result is influenced by the amount of income and expenses for both the main and other activities.
-The only difference is that the former are reflected in account 90 "Sales", and the latter - in account 91 "Other income and expenses".
-Both those and others at the end of the month (year, quarter) are debited to account 99.
+The size of the final financial result is influenced by the amount of income and expenses for both core and other activities.
+The only difference is that the former are reflected in account 90 “Sales”, and the latter – in account 91 “Other income and expenses”.
+Both of them are written off to account 99 at the end of the month (year, quarter).

-• The resulting balance on accounts 90 and 91 is written off to account 99 and the amount of profit and loss that the company has incurred in the current period is determined.
+• The resulting balance on accounts 90 and 91 is written off to account 99 and the amount of profit and loss that the company incurred in the current period is determined.

 If retained earnings have formed on account 84, then this is a good sign: the organization can invest in its further development and in improving working conditions for its staff.
 It has the ability to pay dividends to its members.
-The presence of profit is an indicator of the effectiveness of the company.
+The presence of profit is an indicator of the efficiency of the company.

-What is a Profit and Loss Statement?
+What is a “Profit and Loss Statement”?

-The report highlights the following important points:
+The report reflects the following important points:

 • The value of profitability;

-• Factors affecting these indicators;
+• Factors influencing these indicators;

 • Opportunities to change the current situation for the better.

-How is the financial results analyzed?
+How is financial results analyzed?

 The main stages of such an analysis are:

-• Choice of coefficients;
+• Selection of odds;

 • Express analysis;